Skip to content

 Strength Training Exercises for Kitesurfing and Wing Foiling

-Strength Training for Kitesurfing & Wing Foiling: 20 Exercises + 4-Week Plan
+20 Exercises + 4-Week Plan

 Want to ride longer, jump higher, and finish sessions with less fatigue?
-A simple strength programme can make a huge difference for kitesurfing and wing foiling because both sports demand: grip endurance, shoulder stability, rotational core strength, and lower-body power for stance control and pop.
+A simple strength programme can make a huge difference for kitesurfing and wing foiling because both sports demand grip endurance, shoulder stability, rotational core strength, and lower-body power for stance control and pop.

 Why strength training helps for kitesurfing & wing foiling